Conference Programme

 11:30-13:00

-Plenary 2: AI Challenges for Employment Law and Employment Lawyers
+Plenary 2: AI in the Workplace – Opportunities and Challenges for HR and Employment Lawyers

 Artificial Intelligence is reshaping the way organizations recruit, manage, and engage their people.
 From automated decision-making to predictive analytics and generative tools, AI promises significant efficiencies — but it also raises complex legal, ethical, and regulatory questions.
 How can employers harness the benefits of AI responsibly while staying compliant with evolving employment laws and data protection requirements?
 What should HR professionals and employment lawyers know before implementing or advising on AI systems in the workplace?